 The Company utilizes the resources of the Group's internal audit function to ensure an independent review of the Company's internal control framework and risk management practices.
-The Audit Committee of the Company has access to internal audit activities, reports and findings and to all relevant reports for the Audit Committee of PartnerRe's Board.
-The Board has adopted an internal audit charter acknowledging that the internal audit function draws its authority from PartnerRe's Board.
-The Audit Committee of the Company reviews the annual Internal Audit Plan and has input to the Internal Audit planning process to ensure that specific Company needs can be addressed in the context of the Group internal audit plan.
+The Board of the Company has access to internal audit activities, reports and findings and to all relevant reports for the Audit Committee of PartnerRe's Board.